 Diagnostic imaging

 Various diagnostic imaging techniques can be used to detect suspected lesions of B. canis.
 Spinal radiographs revealed round, well-defined "hole punch" lesions affecting both vertebral endplates, along with diffuse irregular endplate lysis and narrowed intervertebral disc spaces is visual evidence of discospondylitis.
 CT scans and MRI can be used to assess and rule out discospondylitis by providing detailed imaging of the spine and intervertebral structures (Long et al., 2022).
-Skeletal limb abnormalities may be indicative of osteomyelitis, or a soft tissue involvement diagnostic for stump pyometra.
+Skeletal limb abnormalities may be indicative of osteomyelitis or soft tissue involvement diagnostic for stump pyometra.
 Any nonreproductive lesion should be confirmed by antibody testing and/or culture.
-Thorough ophthalmological exams done either for visual deficit or breed certification can detect a uveitis and accompanying lesions (Ledbetter et al., 2009).
+Thorough ophthalmological exams done either for visual deficit or breed certification can detect uveitis and accompanying lesions (Ledbetter et al., 2009).
 Real-time ultrasonography during the male breeding soundness evaluation identifies changes associated with inflammation or atrophy of the epididymides and testes, respectively (Hollet, 2006).

 Epidemiology

 B. canis was first reported in 1966 during seroprevalence (%) 0-6 6.1-20 20.1-≈30 investigations on several outbreaks of abortion and infertility in dogs occurring in different areas of the United States of America (Carmichael, 1966).
 Subsequently, B. canis was isolated in different countries of the world, while in others its presence has been suspected based on serological positivity.
 Recently, Hensel and colleagues have collected the information available from the international literature regarding serological investigations carried out for canine brucellosis due to B. canis worldwide (Hensel et al. 2018).
 These studies show that there is a wide level of variability in serum positivity (from 1% to 28%), depending on the country studied and the sample taken (Hensel et al. 2018).
 Seroprevalence is strongly influenced by the type of serological test used and the interpretation of its results, because B. canis shares antigen determinants with all R-phase (rough) Brucellae and with microorganisms of other genera not related to the genus Brucella (Carmichael, 1990).
-Furthermore, apart from the true disease prevalence in the area under study, the wide spread of high level of seroprevalence recorded could also be attributed to the sampling design and the algorithm used for the interpretation of test results (Hensel et al. 2018).
+Furthermore, apart from the true disease prevalence in the area under study, the widespread of high level of seroprevalence recorded could also be attributed to the sampling design and the algorithm used for the interpretation of test results (Hensel et al. 2018).

 Canine brucellosis (B. canis) is most prevalent in purebred dogs, particularly those from large commercial breeding kennels, where close housing and frequent movement of dogs increase the risk of infection.
 Recent outbreaks in countries like Sweden, Hungary, Colombia, and the U.S. highlight the connection between the international dog movement and B. canis spread.
 Any sexually mature dog can get infected, even if not reproductively active, through exposure to infected bodily fluids or aborted materials.
 Infected puppies can be born with the disease or develop it later, shedding bacteria for months.
 Feral and stray dogs are major reservoirs of B. canis and often carry higher infection rates, raising concerns about transmission to humans (Kauffman and Peternsen, 2019).

 Data on canine brucellosis in India is limited, and its public health significance is not well understood.
-Socioeconomic factors and urbanization have led to increased dog populations, especially in slums, contributing to a rise in roaming dogs.
+Socioeconomic factors and urbanisation have led to increased dog populations, especially in slums, contributing to a rise in roaming dogs.
 A study (Sharma, 2014) in Punjab found 9.8% of dog serum samples were positive for brucellosis, with 32.6% of positives showing symptoms, while Maansi and Upadhyay (2015) reported a 7.69% prevalence in male dogs.

 Zoonotic importance